Bob Taft

-Robert Alphonso Taft III (born January 8, 1941) is an American politician and attorney who served as the 67th governor of Ohio from 1999 to 2007.
-A member of the Taft political dynasty and Republican Party, Taft previously served in the Ohio House of Representatives, then as Hamilton County commissioner, and as Ohio Secretary of State under governor George Voinovich.
-He is a son of Senator Robert Taft Jr., a grandson of Senate majority leader Robert A. Taft, and a great-grandson of President William Howard Taft.
+Robert Alphonso Taft III (born January 8, 1942) is an American politician and attorney who served as the 67th governor of Ohio from 1999 to 2007.
+A member of the Republican Party, he previously served as Ohio secretary of state from 1991 to 1999 and in the Ohio House of Representatives from 1977 to 1981.

-Taft was born in Boston and raised in Cincinnati.
-His first public office was representing the 65th district in the Ohio House of Representatives from 1977 to 1981.
-He then served as commissioner for Hamilton County from 1981 to 1990.
-Taft ran for lieutenant governor in 1986 but was unsuccessful.
-After that, he was elected Secretary of State of Ohio in 1990 and was reelected in 1994.
-Taft won the 1998 Ohio gubernatorial election with 50 percent of the vote and became governor in January 1999.
-In his first term, he had high approval ratings and was easily reelected in 2002, defeating his opponent by 628,083 votes.
+Taft is a member of the prominent Taft political family; his father was Senator Robert Taft Jr., his grandfather was Senate majority leader Robert A. Taft, and his great-grandfather was President William Howard Taft.
+He was raised in Cincinnati and graduated from Yale University, the Princeton School of Public and International Affairs, and the University of Cincinnati College of Law.
+He represented the 65th district in the Ohio House of Representatives from 1977 to 1981, then served as a Hamilton County commissioner from 1981 to 1990.
+After an unsuccessful run for lieutenant governor in 1986, he was elected secretary of state in 1990 and reelected in 1994.

-In August 2005, as a result of the Coingate scandal, Taft was indicted with four misdemeanors related to him receiving undisclosed gifts and accepting illegal campaign contributions, making him the first Ohio governor charged with a crime while in office.
-He pleaded no contest to the charges and was fined $4,000.
-Despite his fallout from the conviction, Taft continued to serve as governor until his second term expired in January 2007.
-After leaving office, Taft worked for the University of Dayton, beginning August 15, 2007.
+Taft won the 1998 Ohio gubernatorial election against Democrat Lee Fisher by 5 percentage points and was reelected in 2002, defeating challenger Tim Hagan by more than 19 points.
+During his first term, Taft focused on economic development and education reform and maintained high approval ratings.
+In 2005, amid the Coingate scandal, he was indicted on four misdemeanor charges related to undisclosed gifts and illegal campaign contributions, becoming the first sitting Ohio governor charged with a crime.
+He pleaded no contest, was fined $4,000, and remained in office until the end of his second term in 2007.
+After leaving office, Taft became a faculty member at the University of Dayton beginning in 2007.

 Early life and education

-Taft was born in 1942 in Boston, Massachusetts, to U.S. Senator Robert Taft Jr. and Blanca Duncan Noel.
-Bob's paternal grandfather was U.S. Senate Majority Leader Robert Alphonso Taft Sr.; his patrilineal great-grandfather was U.S. President and Chief Justice of the United States William Howard Taft; and his patrilineal great-great-grandfather was Attorney General and Secretary of War Alphonso Taft.
+Taft was born on January 8, 1942 in Boston, Massachusetts, to Robert Taft Jr. and Blanca Duncan Noel.
+At the time, his father was in his last year at Harvard Law School; Robert Taft Jr. would later serve as a U.S. Senator from 1971 to 1976.
+Bob's paternal grandfather was Senate majority leader Robert A. Taft; his patrilineal great-grandfather was President and Chief Justice William Howard Taft; and his patrilineal great-great-grandfather was Attorney General and Secretary of War Alphonso Taft.

-He was raised in Cincinnati, Ohio, where he attended the Cincinnati Country Day School through the ninth grade and graduated from The Taft School.
+Taft was raised in Cincinnati, Ohio, where he attended the Cincinnati Country Day School through the ninth grade and graduated from The Taft School.
 At Yale University, he was a member of the Yale Political Union, and graduated with a Bachelor of Arts degree in government in 1963.
 From 1963 to 1965, he served as a Peace Corps volunteer, teaching in Tanzania.
 He later attended the Woodrow Wilson School of Public and International Affairs at Princeton University, receiving a Master of Arts degree in government in 1967.
-In 1976, he received his Juris Doctor from the University of Cincinnati College of Law.
+He received his Juris Doctor from the University of Cincinnati College of Law in 1976.